 Hydrogen peroxide is generally safe to use on metal and plastic surfaces.
 Remember that it is often used as a nontoxic replacement to bleach, so it can discolor dark or colored surfaces areas (like stones and fabrics).

-I use the hydrogen peroxide in the image above.
-The 12% concentration allows me more uses of the hydrogen peroxide.
+The 12% concentration, which is easier to buy than the 35% concentration, allows me more uses of the hydrogen peroxide.
 For cleaning, I dilute the 12% down to 3%.
 I enjoy the measuring cup and glass spray bottle with measuresments below.
 (You can click on the images to learn more on Amazon.)
 Be sure to follow manufacturer's instructions!

 Isopropyl alcohol has become one of my favorite new household products.
 With rubber gloves, I use it to disinfect frequently touched metal and plastic surfaces—like handles (to refrigerators, ovens, doors, and kitchen cabinets), keyboards (to laptops, computers, and telephones), remote controls, and light switches.